reconhub/learn/content/post/practical-real-time-response-3.md

 Do you think we can reliably answer the question of who infected whom in this outbreak?
 How can we improve our estimates?

-  - Though support for some ancestries is high, the overall outbreak is still not very well resolved — Especially the more recent cases are poorly resolved, which are of the most interest
-  - More contact data would be useful (currently only have 60 reported contacts, whereas we already have genetic data and dates of sampling for all cases)
-  - Integrate other types of data (i.e. location, covariates such as age, gender, occupation, etc.)